Scottish Women’s Hospitals Unit at Ostrovo – Source: Wikimedia Commons

 Around this time I met John Vandenberg, a wiki adviser and user, who gave me a crash course and said that if I didn’t put the Ostrovo Unit up on Wiki, the likelihood was that no-one else would.
 That started the ball rolling.
 I added Olive Kelso King as well, Dr Mary de Garis and just recently Dr Agnes Bennett.
 I knew, with dismay that there was no wiki entry for the Scottish Women’s Hospitals at that time.
 For me, it was just too big an undertaking – although by this time I had read many books on the subject.

 Luckily last year I discovered Alan Cumming’s website www.scottishwomenshospitals.co.uk and he has done wonders in profiling the organisation, including travelling to Serbia.
 He has also been involved in a short film about the SWH.
 Last year Alan and I were able to work on the wiki entry for the Scottish Women’s Hospitals.
-I will be doing a biography on Kathleen Dillon soon.
+Kathleen Dillon is a fascinating woman.
 Although not Australian I relied quite heavily on her experience, as Head of the Transport Unit based at Yelak, for an important section in my manuscript.
 I am now actively seeking relatives of Australian women who worked for the SWH and will collaborate with Alan Cumming to get them up on his site.
 It has been a wonderful adventure discovering all about the Scottish Women’s Hospitals and I hope I can do more to raise awareness of this incredible and fascinating organisation.
 Please don’t hesitate to contact me.
 See this page for more information: Australians Working with the Scottish Women’s Hospitals.